Li Changchun: Politburo Standing Committee

-Propaganda work

 In his position as China's propaganda chief from 2002 to 2012, Li was said to have contributed heavily to China's censorship campaign and frequently ordered media to downplay or not report on certain events.
 In 2006, he told the members of the All-China Journalists Association to "closely encircle the overall work of the party and state".
 Li approved the construction of the National Museum in 2006 after a series of disputes and delays about the building of the museum.
 He was the guest of honor at the opening of the National Center for the Performing Arts.

 Li has put his support behind a number of creative projects that might otherwise have been censored by the government.
 He supported Zen Shaolin, a music, dance and martial arts show intended to increase tourism that opened in 2007 in Henan, despite the producers' concerns that a celebration of religion and sacred music would be opposed by the government.
 Li allowed a 2009 movie Nanking!
 Nanking! by Lu Chuan to continue running in theaters in the face of strong pressure from nationalists who objected to the sympathetic characterization in the film of a Japanese soldier.
 The film was one of ten chosen to help commemorate 60th anniversary of the People's Republic of China.

-In May 2009, American diplomats reported in a cable later leaked by WikiLeaks that Li was a driving force behind China's renewed pressure against Google to comply with Chinese censorship laws.
+In May 2009, American diplomats reported in a cable that was later leaked that Li was a driving force behind China's renewed pressure against Google to comply with Chinese censorship laws.
 Li was reportedly unhappy that Chinese Google search results for his and his children's names contained results critical of them.
 He subsequently ordered major Chinese firms to cease doing business with Google, and one source with connections to political elite claimed Li had directed a subsequent cyberattack against Google in retaliation.
+In 2009, at a theoretical seminar to commemorate the 30th anniversary of the 3rd plenary session of the 11th CCP Central Committee, Li coined the Six Why's, insisting on the political primacy of the CCP.
+The Six Why's was seen as a counterattack against Premier Wen Jiabao's speech in support of universal values.

+In June 2012, Li gave a speech to a political theories seminar, where he emphasized the importance of popularizing Chinese-style Marxism, saying it was important to "enhance public faith in the country’s political theory amid social conflict" and to "to answer the public’s doubts, reach a consensus and generate strength".

+Li retired from PSC in 2012, when Liu Yunshan succeeded his position as the propaganda chief.